Washington State Owner-Builder Permit Guide

 Septic Systems

 Common in rural areas.
+The County Health Department regulates:

-- Soil testing required: $800-$1,500
+| Soil testing (required) | $800-$1,500 |

-- Conventional system: $15,000-$30,000 (high labor costs in WA)
+| Conventional system | $15,000-$30,000 (high labor costs in WA) |

 Reserve area: Must prove backup drain field area available